FREE Online HR Courses - for credit, there is a one-time, $49.00 exam fee

 (including base salaries, incentives and employee benefits) is discussed.
 At the end of this course, you should understand the basics of compensation planning and how your organization

-can better use its resources to attract and retain talent.
+can better use its finite resources to attract and retain talent.

 This course will teach you how to perform job analysis from the ground up.
 The result of this work will be written job descriptions that are used for many HR tasks, including job evaluation, hiring, and setting salaries.
 You will learn how job analysis questionnaires, such as the PAQ job analysis questionnaire, can be used to update your organization’s job documentation for legal compliance with FLSA new overtime laws, the Americans with Disabilities Act (ADA), and comparable worth legislation.